Sex Discrimination/Misconduct Policy

 Standard for Determining Responsibility

-The standard used to determine accountability will be whether it is more likely than not that the accused has violated the Sex Discrimination – Sexual Misconduct Policy.
-All members of the College community found to have violated this policy will be disciplined up to expulsion from the College.
+The standard used to determine accountability will be a preponderance of the evidence standard - whether it is more likely than not that the respondent has violated the Sex Discrimination – Sexual Misconduct Policy.
+All students found to have violated this policy will be disciplined up to and including expulsion from the College.

 The Rights of Complainant and the Respondent